Convergence of adaptive stochastic collocation with finite elements: Convergence of the fully discrete algorithm

 \section{Convergence of the fully discrete algorithm}

-In order to prove the convergence of Algorithm \ref{algo:SCFE}, it is sufficient to prove that $(i)$ in Algorithm~\ref{algo:refine_FE} (the finite element refinement sub-routine) the finite element error eventually falls below the tolerance prescribed in Line \ref{algo_FE_ref:line:tolerance} and iteratively updated in Line \ref{algo_FE_ref:line:tolerance_inloop} (proved in Section \ref{sec:h_ref_convergence}) and that $(ii)$ the parametric estimator $\zeta_{SC, I_\ell}$ in Algorithm \ref{algo:SCFE} vanishes (proved in Section \ref{sec:vanishing_param_estim_SCFE}).
-Indeed, if this is the case, $\eta_{FE, I_\ell}$ will vanish with $\zeta_{SC, I_\ell}$ because of the definition of the finite element refinement tolerance and the reliability of the estimator will ensure the convergence of the discrete solution to the analytic one.
+In order to prove the convergence of Algorithm \ref{algo:SCFE}, it is sufficient to prove that \begin{itemize} \item in Algorithm~\ref{algo:refine_FE} (the finite element refinement sub-routine) the finite element error eventually falls below the tolerance prescribed in Line \ref{algo_FE_ref:line:tolerance} { (Alg.~\ref{algo:refine_FE})} and iteratively updated in Line \ref{algo_FE_ref:line:tolerance_inloop} { (Alg.~\ref{algo:refine_FE})} (proved in Section \ref{sec:h_ref_convergence}) \item that the parametric estimator $\zeta_{SC, I_\ell}$ in Algorithm \ref{algo:SCFE} vanishes (proved in Section \ref{sec:vanishing_param_estim_SCFE}). \end{itemize} Indeed, if this is the case, $\eta_{ {\rm FE}, I_\ell}$ will vanish with $\zeta_{SC, I_\ell}$ because of the definition of the finite element refinement tolerance and the reliability of the estimator will ensure the convergence of the discrete solution to the analytic one.

 In the present section, we will write $\zeta_{SC, I} (\cdot), \zeta_{\bm{i},I}(\cdot)$ to denote the dependence on the function explicitly.
-The same will be done for the finite element estimator $\eta_{FE,I}(\cdot)$.
-For instance, the parametric estimator as it was defined in Section \ref{sec:def_adaptive_algo} can be written as $\zeta_{SC, I}(U)$, if we denote by $U$ the current discrete finite element solution.
+The same will be done for the finite element estimator $\eta_{ {\rm FE},I}(\cdot)$.
+For instance, the parametric estimator from Section~\ref{sec:def_adaptive_algo} { (defined in (\ref{eq:def_param_estim}))} can be written as $\zeta_{SC, I}(U)$, if we denote by $U$ the current discrete finite element solution.
 In the previous section, in which we assumed to be able to sample the analytic solution, we were dealing with $\zeta_{SC, I}(u)$.

 The following lemma will be used in the next sections. \begin{lemma} Given a downward-closed multi-index set $I\subset\N^N$, there holds

 \end{lemma} \begin{proof} The stability bound (\ref{stab_hierarchical_surplus}) for the hierarchical surplus operator implies